cds-snc/forms-terraform/README.md

 if you get connection errors: postgresql.conf listen address “\*”

 Notes:
-When running locally using AWS SAM, the env var `AWS_SAM_LOCAL = true` is set automatically - so I hook into this for local testing
+When running locally using AWS SAM, the env var `LOCALSTACK = true` is set automatically - so I hook into this for local testing

 #### Running the reliability lambda